 Most of the images I shot were medium-full shots.
-Yet, I cropped them in Adobe Lightroom to get various images with different compositions.
+Yet, I took the opportunity to crop them in Adobe Lightroom, transforming each photograph into a different composition.

 The Gear I Used